 If a thought pops up like: “I am just shy” – rephrase it.

-Instead of embodying the shyness in your narration.
+Instead of embodying the shyness in your thought.
 Tell yourself: “I acted shy”.
-Making your actions ‘shy’- not yourself.
+Redefining just your actions as shy – not yourself.
 A subtle way to change the story you tell yourself.

 Replacing ‘being’ with ‘having done’.

 2. Change the perspective

 If you think something negative, in the line of.
 “People are going to judge me”

 Rephrase with positive potential.
 Change how your minds evaluates a situation.